joearpy/Betting-odds-converter/README.md

 - saveData.class.php, where the program save the converted data

-- validator.class.php, where the validation happening
+- validator.class.php, where happen the validation

 ## Security

 You just use the converter with AJAX, if you try use without AJAX.
 The program will write you: "Are you hacker?"

-PDO for binding parameters
+PDO binds the parameter -> SQL injection protection

 Server side validation